 During our interview, Lipton and I talked about our children being our richest resource and, therefore, how important it is to teach them to love and live in a harmonious co-existence with our global neighbors.
 Our children are our future, after all.
 “Evolution based on love rather than fear is emerging, and we are its co-creators,” Lipton explained.

-The Triad Family Experience
+The Triad Family Model

 Our educators stress the importance of extending love through practicing nurturing touch for the parent-and-infant bonding-and-attachment process.

 However, with Lipton’s discoveries and research over the past five years came more knowledge and, therefore, additional responsibilities.
 Lipton’s research inspired us, as an organization, to want to improve and deliver a more complete program for family attachment.
 Attachment can be fragile, and one might have a better chance to keep the family connection that may endure a lifetime if properly nurtured.